josh-works/josh-works.github.io/_pages/projects.md

 Originally, this page contained exclusively links to software projects/resources I'd made.
 Some of them were under active development, but I am working full-time again, _and_ have a baby, so my discretionary free time is diminished.

-I don't mind this, though.
+Some of this is out of date, some of these projects take place entirely off-line, etc. Some of this is work related, some of it is purely for the challenge and edification of trying to bring something into existance.

+I have a _very_ high number of small things I've built/experimented with, that have "failed".
+I've also got a lot of meaningful, "real" projects I've worked on, tried to bring to fruition, and some of them certainly have, some of them have absolutely failed.

 ### 'Gardening' around Golden

 This project is the hardest to define.
 My wife and I recently bought a rather old house for a rather large amount of money.
-We are really psyched on *Golden*, and this neighborhood and what we're close to and how fun it is here.
+We are really psyched on *Golden*, and this neighborhood and what we're close to and how fun it is to be here.[^other-reasons]

+[^other-reasons]: there's lots of reasons to live in Golden.
+The finances of it right now are strange, bad for everyone, and probably you shouldn't try to live in Golden until it feels "cheap" and "right-sized" in meaningful ways.

 I'm trying many different small experiments, riding the trade-off between "costs little" in time, effort, and/or money and "guaranteed to be of high quality/solve the exact problem".